crispinprojects/pi-webcam-security/README.md

 UUID =9522b771-c365-4c93-b2c2-47e4529717b4 /mnt/hd1 ext4    defaults    0   1
 ```

 Save and exit.
-Use the mount command as shown below to mount the hd1 list the block devices again.
+Use the mount command as shown below to mount the USB hard disk hd1 and then list all the block devices again.

 ```
 sudo mount -a